Prep Time: 15 minutes

 Makes 2 servings

-Description of Fody's Maple Dijon Stuffed Kabocha Squash
+Fody's Maple Dijon Stuffed Kabocha Squash

 This low-FODMAP stuffed squash is the perfect vegetable side dish to add to your holiday menus, especially if you have guests with unique dietary needs!
 It’s low FODMAP, vegan, and gluten-free.
 Plus, it’s only 10 ingredients and super easy to make!